CDCgov/udf-bioutils/README.md

-As a first step, this document is under governance review.
-When the review completes as appropriate per local and agency processes, the project team will be allowed to remove this notice.
-This material is draft.

 # Overview of UDF BIOUTILS

 The `udf-bioutils` project contains bioinformatics (and public health surveillance adjacent) functions used internally by CDC's respiratory virus surveillance programs.
 Functions must be [uploaded](install_SO.sh) and [registered](sql/) with [Apache Impala](https://impala.apache.org).
 UDFs and UDAs extend Impala's native capabilities with domain-specific analysis.
 This library, in concert with external programs and specialized schema, helps form a basis for database-centric sequence surveillance analytics.
 See [INSTALL.md](INSTALL.md) for building and installation instructions.